vintasoftware/medplum-transfer-center-demo/README.md

 The Medplum Agent is required to receive HL7 messages.
 To run the agent locally, follow the instructions in the [Medplum Agent documentation](https://www.medplum.com/docs/agent).

-Once the agent is running, you can send test ADT messages using the provided script to test the sample application:
+Once the agent is running, you can send ADT messages using the provided script to test the sample application:

 ```bash
 npm run send-adt <MESSAGE_TYPE> <ROOM_NUMBER>
 ```

 Available message types:

 - `A01` - Patient admission
 - `A03` - Patient discharge